Exploring the Mayan World – Mexico Tour

 - Go into the jungle to extract chewing gum from trees, and learn how to make thread from the agave.

 - Learn about organic gardening, visit a typical Mayan house and in the evening, listen to Mayan tales.

 - Spend 2 wonderful days in Bacalar and its famous “Lagoon of seven colours”.
 Enjoy kayaking and take a catamaran for a fun day out in the water, to reach a cenote in the lagoon!

 - Visit one of the most important jaguar reserves, Calakmul, and its archaeological site.

 This is a private tour and you will be accompanied by an English-speaking local guide and driver throughout, in a private vehicle.
 All activities and excursions in this Mexico tour are private (only for you).
 The price displayed is per person based on two people sharing.
-All of our tours can be tailor-made to suit you.
+All tours can be tailor-made to suit your interests and requirements.

 This tour has been created to allow adventurous travellers to get to know the Mayan culture of Mexico.
 It gives the traveller a taste of how the local communities live, the ancestral Mayan culture, traditional rituals, incredible nature and impressive archaeological sites.